This episode and article are brought to you by

 How family businesses are responding globally and the foundational approaches that can lead to success

-In this article and podcast episode, Karmen Yeung, National Head of KPMG Private Enterprise, KPMG China; Camilla Cullinane, Tax Partner, KPMG Private Enterprise, KPMG Ireland; and Robyn Langsford, Partner in Charge, Family Business and Private Clients, KPMG Private Enterprise, KPMG Australia, explore trends and strategies that shape family businesses’ future, how family businesses are responding globally, and the foundational approaches that can lead to success.
+In this article and podcast episode, Karmen Yeung, National Head of KPMG Private Enterprise, KPMG China; Camilla Cullinane, Tax Partner, KPMG Private Enterprise, KPMG Ireland; and Robyn Langsford, Global Leader KPMG Private Enterprise Family Business, Partner in Charge, Family Business and Private Clients, KPMG Australia, explore trends and strategies that shape family businesses’ future, how family businesses are responding globally, and the foundational approaches that can lead to success.

 Listen to the authors discussing trends and strategies on our podcast by clicking on the player below.